-About Social Work at E-town
+About the Social Work Program at Etown

-The Department of Social Work at Elizabethtown College takes to heart the College's motto, "Educate for Service."
-From students' very first social work class, they are out "in the field" working with people through service learning.
-In the junior year, each major completes a 40-hour internship each semester to introduce students to the role of a professional social worker.
-Students are placed in agencies related to their field of interest.
+We take to heart the College's motto of "Educate for Service."
+From students' very first social work class, they are working with people through service learning opportunities.
+In the junior year, each major completes a 40-hour internship each semester to introduce students to the role of a professional social worker, and students are placed in agencies related to their field of interest.
 In the senior year, students complete a 200-hour internship in the fall and a 400-hour internship in the spring.
 When students graduate, they are fully qualified entry-level social workers due to their extensive experience.

 The vast majority of our graduates go on to earn their Master's in Social Work (MSW), either immediately after graduation, or after earning a few years of experience.
 As Elizabethtown College is an accredited social work program, you can be eligible for advanced standing for your MSW, which can allow you to complete your MSW in just one year instead of two.
 Our graduates have been accepted at some of the top schools in the country including Columbia University, University of Pennsylvania, Washington University in St. Louis, and University of Pittsburgh.